 Although it is a fairly resistant plant, the Lithops indeed has two enemies that could make it sick in a matter of a few days.
 These enemies are excess water and cold.

 Lithops present with water because it is a plant that is not prepared for excess humidity.
 In the case of excessive watering, the most common will be that the roots end up rotting, which will cause the plant to take a faded color and, most likely, its upper part to be separated from the lower part.
+I sometimes feel drowsy after taking a https://gmi3.com/buy-valium-online/ pill, yet this is much better than living through a panic attack.
+As I take Valium on demand, I’ve never had any symptoms of withdrawal.
 In fact, when watering, which, as has already been specified, should be done with measure and avoiding doing it during winter, it is very important to make sure that there is no water stored in the lower plate of the pot since it will be the largest danger to the roots of this plant.

 On the other hand, the other enemy of the Lithops is the cold.
 This plant is prepared to grow healthy in an environment with temperatures above 18 degrees.
 In this way, any temperature lower than this will be detrimental to the health of the plant.
 In fact, temperatures below 10 degrees will make you sick quickly, and frosts will almost certainly kill the plant.